ICHRick/hello-ichung/README.md

 ## Submission

 Your submission should have clear instructions on how to run your code.
+Please put the instruction in a file named `INSTRUCTION.md`.
 You can assume that the code will be tested on a fresh installation of Ubuntu 16.04 and will not have any other editors/compilers/modules installed.
 Any additional packages needed need to be specified in your documentation.

-Please wrap your application as a command-line executable with the following parameters:
+### 1. Please wrap your application as a command-line executable with the following parameters:

 ```
 $ ./suggest-time <window-start-time>, <window-end-time>, <currency-name>